outdreamer/build-a-cure-1/docs/objects/joke.md

 				- generative question:
 					- what do they assume will happen if they change size, that your eyes will change in function? (derive their assumption)
 						- what function might they be hoping youll acquire (derive their intent from that assumption)

+		- eye color:

+			- brown/black eyes:
+				- roast: "bug"
+				- response: "dont get lost in my eyes bc you wont find love in an abyss" or "they turn red from all the crying when Im into someone"

+			- green eyes:
+				- roast: "green-eyed with jealousy"
+				- response: "that was something blue & brown eyed women had to come up with to trick men into hating us but it clearly didnt work"

+			- blue eyes:
+				- roast: "blue from the depression at how inadequate you are"
+				- response: "theyre to trick pirates into thinking there's only blue skies ahead"

+		- cheeks:

+			- chubby cheeks: "evolved from a line of thieves to hide contraband from the police"

+			- dimples: "to help cover fake smiles from the professional liars I hail from"

 		- big/small hands: